 |Restaurant||Restaurant Type||Cost||Type of Food|

 |Chops Grille||Sit down||Flat fee||Steakhouse|

 |Izumi Sushi & Hot Rocks||Sit down||A la cart||Asian|

 |Park Cafe||Quick serve||Included||Deli|

 There are also plenty of bars available on this ship.
-You can see the recent bar menus for the brilliance of the seas at this link (Royal Caribbean Drink Menus).
+You can check outrecent bar menus for the Brilliance of the Seas below.